WebClub-NITK/GDSC-NITK-Recruitments-2022/RECRUITMENT_TASKS_2022.md

 ### Tips
 1. You are not limited by any language or technology.
 2. Focus on the UI part.
-3. Bonus points if there is a dashboard for every user and each user can see only thier own files.
+3. Bonus points if there is a sharable link.

 ## Task ID: Progressive Web Application with OAuth